folio-org/eureka-setup/eureka-cli/README.md

 ## Architecture

-Eureka CLI is built on a modular architecture that orchestrates containerized FOLIO components through several key layers:

-### Core Components

-- **Action Layer**: Defines commands and their parameters, managing state and context throughout execution
-- **Service Layer**: Abstracts interactions with external systems (Keycloak, Kong, Docker, Vault, registries)
-- **Run Config**: Central configuration management that binds actions to services and handles profile-specific settings
-- **Module Services**: Specialized handlers for module deployment, interception, and lifecycle management

-### Key Architectural Patterns

-- **Profile-based Configuration**: Supports multiple deployment profiles (combined, ecs, import, etc.) with shared and profile-specific settings
-- **Service Abstraction**: Clean separation between business logic and external system interactions
-- **Context Propagation**: Authentication tokens and configuration context flow through the entire command execution pipeline
-- **Health-based Deployment**: Automated health checks ensure modules are ready before proceeding with dependent operations

-### Development Workflow Integration

-The CLI provides two powerful commands for module development workflows:

-- **`interceptModule`**: Redirects Kong traffic to local IntelliJ instances for live debugging without rebuilding containers
-- **`upgradeModule`**: Automates the full cycle of building, deploying, and upgrading module versions with Maven and Docker integration

-These commands leverage the architecture's service layer to coordinate complex multi-step operations including Maven builds, Docker image creation, module discovery updates, and tenant entitlement upgrades.
+The CLI is organized into layers: **actions** handle commands, **services** talk to external systems (Keycloak, Kong, Docker, Vault), and **run configs** manage profile-specific settings.

+Commands like `interceptModule` and `upgradeModule` coordinate these layers to streamline local development — you can reroute traffic to your _local IntelliJ instance_ for live debugging, or build and deploy new module versions _in one go_.
+No more switching between terminals or remembering multi-step procedures.

-For detailed workflows, examples, and best practices for module development, see the [Module Development Guide](docs/MODULE_DEVELOPMENT_GUIDE.md).
+For detailed workflows and examples, check out the [Module Development Guide](docs/MODULE_DEVELOPMENT_GUIDE.md).

 ## Commands